raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-static-ip-address.md

 permalink: /networking/create-static-ip-address
 ---

-# Set up a static IP-address on the Raspberry Pi
+# Setting-up a static IP-address on the Raspberry Pi
 {: .no_toc }

-By default, the IP-address of the Raspberry Pi is dynamic, meaning it changes as you restart it or potentially when new devices are added to the wireless network.
+By default, the Raspberry Pi will get a dynamically allocated IP-address, meaning it changes as you restart it or potentially when new devices are added to the network.
 To make it easier to connect and have a more stable connection I recommend to set up a static IP address.
 {: .fs-6 .fw-300 }

 ## Table of contents